What is a Dual Diagnosis?

 Substance Abuse Treatment

-Effective substance abuse treatment components may include detoxification (if necessary), rehab programs such as residential treatment/inpatient treatment, partial hospitalization program, intensive outpatient program, outpatient treatment, etc. which include counseling, behavioral therapies, relapse prevention strategies, and support groups like Alcoholics Anonymous (AA) or Narcotics Anonymous (NA).
+Effective substance abuse treatment components may include detoxification (if necessary), rehab programs such as residential treatment/inpatient treatment, partial hospitalization program, intensive outpatient program, outpatient treatment, etc. which include counseling, behavioral therapies, relapse prevention strategies, and groups for support like Alcoholics Anonymous (AA) or Narcotics Anonymous (NA).

 Medication Assisted Treatment